LikhithSP/QuickDrop/README.md

 - **File Sharing**: Upload files up to 50MB and share via a link or QR code
 - **Text Sharing**: Share text snippets with customizable expiration times
+- **Short Codes**: Generate 4-character codes for easy sharing
+- **Code Access**: Enter a shared code to access content from anywhere in the app
 - **Easy Sharing**: Copy links or share directly to WhatsApp
 - **QR Codes**: Generate QR codes for easy mobile access
 - **Expiration Options**: Choose between 24-hour or 7-day link expiration